NickvisionApps/Parabolic/CONTRIBUTING.md

 - `resources` => Extra icons and other files specific for the GNOME platform version of the app.
 - `views` => The views (pages, windows, dialogs, etc...) of the app.

-##### org.nickvision.tubeconverter.qt
+##### org.nickvision.tubeconverter.winui

-This project contains all of the code used for the QT platform (Windows, KDE) version of the app:
+This project contains all of the code used for the WinUI platform version of the app:
 - `controls` => Generic controls for the app.
     - These UI objects are separate from views in that they should not be backed by a controller and should be easily ported to any other app.
-- `helpers` => Useful objects and functions specific for the QT platform version of the app.
+- `helpers` => Useful objects and functions specific for the WinUI platform version of the app.
-- `resources` => Extra icons and other files specific for the QT platform version of the app.
 - `views` => The views (pages, windows, dialogs, etc...) of the app.

 #### Developing and Testing

 Parabolic simply relies on `cmake` to configure and manage the correct projects for the running platform.
-Meaning, on Linux the `.gnome` variant of the app will be built by default and on Windows the `.qt` variant.
+Meaning, on Linux the `.gnome` variant of the app will be built and on Windows the `.winui` variant.

-Although on Linux, you can specify the `-DUI_PLATFORM=qt` flag to cmake and build and run the `.qt` variant.

 [See the readme](README#building-manually) for instructions on building and running the app locally.